DelinWorks/Minecraft-Unity/README.md

 - Added Support for Texture Importing to Simulate texture packs And UV Mapping (Texture packs are in the StreamingAssets path)
 - Added Support for MeshCollider (meshColliders are laggy and buggy, i will change that in the future)
-- Added Render Distance Option To The World.cs class which gets called on Start() Only, you can change it to Update when it Render Distance Option changes :wink:
+- Added Render Distance Option To The World.cs class which gets called on Awake() Only, you can change it to Update when it Render Distance Option changes :wink:
 - Added Slobe climbing (Very cool for Stairs And Ladders)
 - Chunks are now Generated Based on the block facing which gives extra 110+ FPS!
 - Multithreaded Chunk Building, makes you see the world being created :yum: